RHabereder/twitch-lib/README.md

 # twitch-lib

-A little library that all my twitch-tools use
+This is a little Streamerbot Wrapper-Library that all my Twitch-Tools use.
+It is not really made for public consumption, since it's heavily customized towards my setup and style, but it might be of use to you somehow.